d-uzlov/pod-name-wh/readme.md

 # Pod name webhook

-Mutating webhook for k8s that modifies pod names
+Mutating webhook for k8s that modifies pod names to use node name as name suffix.

+The intended use for this is to allow for stable names for daemonsets.
+But it should work for any pods are bound to a certain node before scheduling.

 # Usage example